Migrate from public base images to hardened container images: a step-by-step guide (2026)

 redis:7, postgres:16, mongo:7 Vendor-hardened variant if available; otherwise DHI / Chainguard / source-built equivalents Watch for default UID/GID and data-volume permissions

-Windows Server Core / Nano Server Microsoft Windows Server Core / Nano Server Only Microsoft can publish Windows base images per Microsoft Learn
+Windows Server Core / Nano Server Microsoft Windows Server Core / Nano Server Official Windows base OS images come from Microsoft Container Registry; custom images layer on top

-Pick rows that satisfy your compliance posture first, then optimize for patch SLA, then for image size.
-Never the reverse.
+Pick candidates that satisfy your compliance posture first, then optimize for patch commitment, operational fit, and image size.

 Risk Class Symptom Root Cause Mitigation